 Chop the figs and walnuts, put them in a bowl with the orange juice, cover and set them aside to soak.

-Put the flours, yeast, sugar and salt into a large bowl and blend them together.
+Put the flour, yeast and sugar into a large bowl and blend them together.

-Stir in the water, and when everything looks craggy and lumpy, stir in the oil.
+Stir in the water, and when everything looks craggy and lumpy, stir in the salt.

 Using your hands, gather everything together into a doughy mass.